RRahulKrishnan/Xploit/README.md

 # Xploit

-* Concur before you make any modifications
+* Concur before you make any modifications.
-* Comment the code when making any changes in the html, css or the js sections
+* Comment the code when making any changes in the html, css or the js sections.
-* Keep the code structured and indented
+* Keep the code structured and indented.
-* Do not copy the code and run it locally
+* Do not copy the code and run it locally.
-* It usually takes some time for the changes to be made on the live website
+* It usually takes some time for the changes to be made on the live website.
 * Do not share the link to the website with anyone outside the cyber club space

 Have fun modifying and adding in more tools and functions